CompuTec/computec-docs/docs/appengine/developers-guide/sapui5-plugins/udo-in-appengine-plugin.md

 AppEngine offers out-of-the-box support for User Defined Objects.
 This allows a developer to easily define User Defined Tables, Fields, and Objects.
 These definitions will be used during the plugin update process on the selected database.

-Additionally, you can use CompuTec AppEngine Plugin Code Generator you can generate models, serializes, and controllers (REST API and OData v4) for your business objects.
-In this document, we are describing this process in detail.
+Additionally, you can use [CompuTec AppEngine Plugin Code Generator](https://www.nuget.org/packages/CompuTec.AppEngine.PluginCodeGenerator/) you can generate models, serializes, and controllers (REST API and OData v4) for your business objects.
+This document provides a detailed description of the process.

 ## Structure Definition

-The following steps present examples of the creation of User Defined Tables, Fields, and Objects.
+The following steps illustrate examples of creating User Defined Tables, Fields, and Objects.

-### Adding a new Project to the solution
+### Adding a New Project to the Solution

 1. Just for the sake of order, let's create a separate project where we will keep UDO definitions.
 2. Right-click on the solution and select Add → New Project...